Organized Crime, Blue-collar Crime, Pink-collar

 Source: Journal of Criminal Justice Education, Volume 19, Number 2, July 2008

-textbooks and the subject of enduring analytic controversy.
+and textbooks and the subject of enduring analytic controversy.
 Much of the latter can be

 traced to two conflicting but unrecognized conceptual paradigms employed by investigators